 Dr. Kelly says that there are a number of reasons for the controversy between doing a pap smear or a HPV test.

 Since the HPV test was introduced 15 years ago, cervical cancer screening guidelines continue to change.
 Currently, most medical groups recommend that women age 30-65 get both an HPV test and Pap smear every 5 years (co-testing), although a Pap test alone every 3 years is an acceptable alternative.

 The treatment for cervical cancer includes a hysterectomy, chemotherapy, and radiation.

 Smear tests check for abnormal bacterium before they develop into cancerous cells.
 Any woman who has been sexually active should get tested.
 Unfortunately, there is no accurate HPV test for men.
 The best way to avoid getting a sexually transmitted infection is to practice safe sex, by using condoms and having regular sexual health screenings.

-What Is Cervical Cancer?
-Find Out With Dr. Dominic Rowley
+Learn More About Cervical Cancer With Dr. Dominic Rowley

 Take a HPV Test

 Written by Hannah Kingston | Approved by Medical Director Dominic Rowley